Killed worker Olivier Bruneau's inquest resumes | CBC News

 Killed worker Olivier Bruneau's inquest resumes

-Father of late Claridge site worker says it's a 'big relief' to have most questions answered
+Father of late Claridge site worker relieved to have most questions answered

 As the coroner's inquest into the 2016 death of Olivier Bruneau resumes Wednesday, the father of the late Ottawa construction worker says he's relieved that most of the family's pressing questions are being answered.